MaokeAI/SRCNN-keras/readme.md

 My implementation have some difference with the original paper, include:

-* use ['he_normal'](https://keras.io/initializations/) for weight initialization
 * use Adam alghorithm for optimization, with learning rate 0.0003 for all layers.
-* I use the opencv library to produce the training data
+* Use the opencv library to produce the training data and test data, not the matlab library.
+This difference may caused some deteriorate on the final results.
 * I did not set different learning rate in different layer, but I found this network still work.
+* The color space of YCrCb in Matlab and OpenCV also have some difference.
+So if you want to compare your results with some academic paper, you may want to use the code written with matlab.

 ## Use:
 ### Create your own data